Yordan-Ramchev/vue-prep/Vue.js Certification Challenge 19/CHECKLIST.md

-- the urls are sanitized and no arbitrary JavaScript is run when clicking on the unsafe link
+- You've explicitly typed the `posts`
+- You've explicitly typed the `numberOfPosts`
+- The TS errors in the template are gone